Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

   + Read metadata
     + Once a valid BP file is opened, ADIOS driver reads all the metadata to retrieve the information about the variables and dimensions.
 These metadata are cached in memory for fast access.
   + Parsing metadata
-    + Dimension objects -- One of differences between BP and NetCDF formats is the dimension object.
+    + Dimension objects -- One of the differences between BP and NetCDF formats is the dimension object.
       In NetCDF, dimensions are objects shared by multiple variables.
 To find the size of a variable, an application first inquires dimensions used to define the variable and then inquires the size of each dimension object.
-      In BP format, there is no special object defined for dimensions.
+      In the BP format, there is no special object defined for dimensions.
 The dimension of a variable can be either a constant or a reference to a scalar variable.
     + Although the same scalar variable can be used as a dimension to define multiple variables, ADIOS library does not expose such information directly to the users, such as dimension IDs in NetCDF semantics.
 Instead, the dimensions of a variable are presented by their sizes when inquired.
     + Make use of `bp2ncd` utility -- ADIOS library distributions come with a utility program named `bp2ncd` that converts BP files to NetCDF files.
 We make use of its source codes to parse the variable and dimension information.
     + One-file-per-process cases -- `bp2ncd` does not support the one-file-per-process configuration. `bp2ncd` cannot retrieve the metadata of dimension and variables from all files.
 To resolve this, the PnetCDF ADIOS driver creates a virtualized dimension object for every dimension of each variable.
 It considers all dimensions of a variable are uniquely for that variable.